jkool702/forkrun/README.md

     -N          : enable no func mode.
 Only has an effect when `parFunc` and `initialArgs` were not given.
 If `-N` is not passed and `parFunc` and `initialArgs` are missing, `forkrun` will silently set `parFunc` to `printf '%s\n'`, which will basically just copy stdin to stdout.
     -u          : unescape redirects/pipes/`&&`/`||`.
 Un-escapes quoted `<` , `<<` , `<<<` , `>` , `>>` , `|` , `&&` , and `||` characters to allow for piping, redirection, and logical comparrison to occur *inside the coproc*.
     --          : end of forkrun options indicator. indicate that all remaining arguments are for the function being parallelized and are not forkrun inputs.
 This allows using a `parFunc` that begins with a `-`.
 NOTE: there is no `+<FLAG>` equivilant for `--`.
     -v          : increase verbosity level.
-This can be passed up to 4 times for progressively more verbose output. +v reduces verbosity level by 1.
+This can be passed up to 4 times for progressively more verbose output. +v decreases the verbosity level by 1.
     (-h|-?)     : display help text. use `--help=f[lags]` or `--help=a[ll]` for more details about flags that `forkrun` supports.
 NOTE: you must escape the `?` otherwise the shell can interpret it before passing it to forkrun.
 ```